Luton throws for 5 TDs as Oregon State defeats UCLA 48-31

 PASADENA, Calif.
+(AP) — Jake Luton was laser focused well before Oregon State took the field against UCLA.

+When the senior quarterback thought the pregame breakfast was a little too boisterous, Luton got up and told his team to quiet down and get their minds on Saturday’s game.
+The Beavers responded with one of their most impressive Pac-12 victories in a long time.

-(AP) — Jake Luton threw a career-high five touchdowns passes — including three to Isaiah Hodgins — Artavis Pierce ran for 119 yard and Oregon State defeated UCLA 48-31 Saturday night at the Rose Bowl.
+Luton threw a career-high five touchdowns passes and ran for another as Oregon State dominated the Bruins 48-31 at the Rose Bowl.

-Luton completed 18 of 26 passes for 285 yards and added had a rushing score late in the fourth quarter.
-Two of the touchdown passes came in the first quarter as the Beavers (2-3, 1-1 Pac-12) scored on their first three drives to take a 21-0 lead.
+“It’s a huge win.
+We’ve played good ball all year and been close,” said Luton, who completed 18 of 26 passes for 285 yards.
+“To put a complete four quarters together is big.
+It was really good and a lot of fun.”

+Oregon State (2-3, 1-1 Pac-12) scored on its first three drives and had a 21-0 lead a little more than six minutes into the game.
+UCLA got within 10 three times during the second half, but the Beavers were able to hold on and get only their fifth conference win since 2016.

+“The quarterback was lights out,” coach Jonathan Smith said.
+“I did think the offensive line protected him well, but he was playing with great confidence and was very accurate with the ball.”

-Hodgins, who came into the game leading the Pac-12 in receiving yards and second in receptions, had another big game with 10 catches for 123 yards.
+Three of Luton’s TDs went to Isaiah Hodgins, who came into the game leading the conference in receiving yards.
+Hodgins finished with 10 catches for 123 yards.
 Hodgins and Luton have now connected for 14 touchdowns in their Oregon State careers.

+“The offensive staff did a good job of mixing me in outside, slot and putting me in motion,” said Hodgins, who had the first three-TD game of his career.
+“It seemed like everything was working in the first half.
+There was a lot of energy, but we kept reiterating that we had to finish.”

-They opened the scoring 2:43 into the game when Hodgins leapt up and caught a 4-yard TD in front of UCLA cornerback Rayshad Williams.
-The two connected from 5-yards out midway through the second quarter to extend the Beavers lead to 27-7.
+Hodgins opened the scoring 2:43 into the game when he made a leaping catch in front of UCLA cornerback Rayshad Williams for a 4-yard TD.
+He added a 5-yard score through the second quarter to extend the Beavers lead to 27-7.

 Hodgins once again took advantage of Williams in coverage late in the third quarter on a 22-yard touchdown to give Oregon State a 41-24 advantage.